schneems/non-developers-on-rails/source/02-project/README.md

 The output is a bit hard to parse at first.
 We'll look at the "URI Pattern" part.
 Don't worry about the format part.

 If you scan the list you'll see `/users/new` which we visited to add a new user to the bank.
-You'll also see `/users/:id` which we saw after creating our first user when we were redirected to `localhost:3000/users/1` where in this case our `:id` is `1`.
+You'll also see `/users/:id` which we saw after creating our first user when we were redirected to [localhost:3000/users/1](http://localhost:3000/users/1) where in this case our `:id` is `1`.

 Next to these items you'll notice another column called `Controller#Action`.
 Items are in that list in the format of a controller a hash (`#`) and then the action.
-All of ours our currently in the `users` controller with different actions.
+All of ours are currently in the `users` controller with different actions.

 Let's take a look at `/users/new`.
 This maps to the `users#new` controller.

 Go ahead and open up the `users` controller.
 It is located at `app/controllers/users_controller.rb`.
+It should look like this:

 ```ruby
 class UsersController < ApplicationController